Drag Hunting Etiquette

 The public: Maintaining good relations with the public in areas where we hunt is vitally important.
 A smile and “Good Morning” to those on foot goes a long way.

 Cars: Likewise cars that slow or stop for us MUST be thanked by ALL of us.
 If you hear a shout of “Car please!” then keep to the nearside and allow them to pass.

 Gates: Often we have followers on the ground to open and close gates, but on occasion the field will have to do it.
 The call of “Gate please!” indicates that the gate must be shut once the field are through.
 Make sure this is passed down the field before you leave the gate.
 If passing through a narrow gate, do not canter away until the horse behind you has also cleared the gate.
 Gates adjacent to jumps must be shut until the jumping field have passed.
 If in doubt it is better to shut a gate than leave it open, but please tell someone you have done so.

-Single file: Means just that!
+Single file: The Field Master may ask the field to ride in single file at certain times.
 This is important so we do not damage any crops or ride over areas that Landowners have asked us to avoid.

 At the end of the day: When drag hunting has finished and we are back at the horseboxes please stay mounted, behind the Field Master until the hounds have been safely put away.
 The traditional salutation when leaving hunting is to say “Goodnight” regardless of time of the day.
 Should you choose to leave before hunting has finished, please be sure to say “Goodnight” to the Field Master and let him or her know you are leaving.
 This is very important otherwise we will be looking for someone who isn’t there!

-Once again, remember to have fun and enjoy your hunting!
+Once again, remember to have fun and enjoy your drag hunting!